Davit Usupashvili, 2017. Photo: Facebook/David Usupashvili Official

 Davit Usupashvili, Parliamentary Chairman in 2012-2016 and the former leader of the Republican Party, announced creation of a new centrist political movement to contest the upcoming municipal elections in October, 2017.
 He says the new team aims to win the 2020 general elections.

-Speaking at a press conference on June 16, Davit Usupashvili said the new outfit would be titled "The Buildup Movement", and aim at the building and development of the state institutions.
+Speaking at a press conference on June 16, Davit Usupashvili said the new outfit would be titled "The Development Movement", and aim at the building and development of the state institutions.

 In the words of Usupashvili, his team plans to actively contest the 2017 local elections, and would only take the final institutional shape by spring 2018.
 He said the new movement would aim to win the 2020 elections to the Parliament.